-When I cooked my bacon I saved some of the bacon grease to add to the broth.
+When I cooked my bacon I saved some of the bacon greases to add to the broth.
 You just need a few tablespoons to boost the flavor but you could skip this and still have amazing green beans in the slow cooker.

 What type of green beans:

-For this recipe I used fresh green beans that I washed and diced.
+For this recipe, I used fresh green beans that I washed and diced.
 Frozen green beans would also work but I prefer making this recipe with fresh.